 If you are bringing your rabbit home for the first time, you want to make sure to keep a close eye on them for the first few weeks while you let them roam.
 Keep them in an enclosure whenever you can’t watch them.

 This will give you the chance to learn their habits and quirks, and figure out just what kind of trouble they like to get into while you fully bunny-proof your house.
 You can find their favorite hiding places, figure out what furniture needs to be moved, which wires need to be covered, or where barriers need to be put up to make sure important and dangerous objects are outside your rabbit’s reach.

-Even if you choose to have a completely free range rabbit, it’s still a good idea to make sure they have a home-base enclosure set up.
+Of course, you will also need to ensure that they are litter trained, so your rabbit doesn’t pee and poop all over your house.
+Even if you choose to have a completely free range rabbit, it’s still a good idea to make sure they have a home base enclosure set up.
 This will be where you keep their litter box and give them their hay and daily pellets.
 Having a home base gives your rabbit some stability so they have a safe place to hide when they’re feeling scared.

 It is a little more difficult to litter train a rabbit than a cat, but with a little patience it is entirely possible.
 It is much easier to litter train a rabbit who has been spayed or neutered, since this will limit the amount of territorial spraying of the rabbit.

 It is much safer to keep a pet rabbit indoors.
 In a hutch outside, rabbits are faced with many dangers, including predators, parasites, and extreme temperatures.
 Your rabbit will be a much happier and healthier part of your family if you keep them inside.